Nathalie Römer

 Written self-promotion is crucial in numerous decision-making scenarios, including job applications, securing funds for start-ups, or academic grant proposals.
 In two experiments, we study the effects of self-promotions written by applicants on decision-makers, focusing on decision quality and gender bias. show that providing such self-promotions slightly improves decision quality.
 Concerning gender bias, we find that self-promotions do not induce a gender bias that harms women.
 Moreover, the provision of selfpromotions can even eliminate pre-existing gender bias when no other performance signals are available.

-• Piece-rate incentives and idea generation - An experimental analysis (with Katharina Laske and Marina Schröder) Link to the word illustration task (WIT)[pdf](under review)
+• Piece-rate incentives and idea generation - An experimental analysis (with Katharina Laske and Marina Schröder) Link to the word illustration task (WIT)[pdf]

 Abstract